NRL State Championship: History

-In 2014 the Northern Queensland Pride representing the Queensland Cup defeated the Penrith Panthers representing the New South Wales Cup in the first NRL State Championship Grand Final.
+In 2014 the Northern Pride representing the Queensland Cup defeated the Penrith Panthers representing the New South Wales Cup in the first NRL State Championship Grand Final.
 The match has been played every subsequent year, with the exception of 2020 when it was not held on account of both competitions being cancelled due to the effects of the COVID-19 pandemic, and in 2021 with the remainder of the New South Wales Cup being cancelled also due to the COVID-19 lockdown in Sydney.

 Results

-The match is a curtain-raiser to the final match on NRL Grand Final day, with the winner crowned the NRL State Champions.
+The NRL State Championship match is a curtain-raiser to the final match on NRL Grand Final day, with the winner crowned the NRL State Champions.
 Between 2014 and 2017 the match was played after the now-defunct NRL Youth Grand Final and before the NRL Grand Final.
-In 2018 the match was played after the NRL Women's Grand Final and before the NRL Grand Final.
-Since 2019 it has been played before the NRL Women's Grand Final and the NRL Grand Final.
-In 2020 the match was not played due to the cancellation of the state premierships after Round 1 caused by the Coronavirus pandemic, and wasn't played in 2021 due the COVID-19 lockdown in Sydney.
-The match will make a return in 2022.
+In 2018 the match was played after the NRL Women's Grand Final and before the NRL Men's Grand Final.
+Since 2019 it has been played before the NRL Women's Grand Final and the NRL Men's Grand Final.In 2020 the NRL State Championship match was not played due to the cancellation of the state premierships after Round 1 caused by the Coronavirus pandemic, and wasn't played in 2021 due the COVID-19 lockdown in Sydney.The NRL State Championship match made its return in 2022.